atharvakale343/p7zip-390r/writeups/1-checkpoint/submission.md

 ## Mapping out the Target Code-Base

-TODO

 The functionality of the console version of this application is straightforward.
-The binary accepts command line arguments (main defined in MainAr.cpp), then attempts to pass them to main2() in Main.cpp (wrapped in try block).
+The binary accepts command line arguments (`main` defined in _MainAr.cpp_), then attempts to pass them to `main2()` in _Main.cpp_ (wrapped in try block).

-main2() handles the bulk of all functionality.
+`main2()` handles the bulk of all functionality.

 It parses command line arguments beginning at line 733.
 Argument length is checked, arguments are converted to Unicode and pushed to a string vector.

-Arguments are first parsed into the following struct using parse1() defined in the ArchiveCommandLine.cpp.
+Arguments are first parsed into the following struct using parse1() defined in the _ArchiveCommandLine.cpp_.

 ```c
 struct CArcCmdLineOptions